codingnninja/DevRel-How-to-sell-to-developers/README.md

 ## How to read this content

-Read everything on this page to have a general understanding of how to succeed in Developer Relations as a whole.
+Read everything on this page to have a general understanding of how to succeed in Developer Relations (DevRel) as a whole.
 However, you can click on "learn more..." at the end of a topic to go deeper into that particular topic.
 ## Background

 It all started on 6th Feb.
 2020 when I was sitting at my table researching more about DevRel challenges.

-Although I had been dabbling into developer relations before then, the talk I had to give at a conference led me to serious research about developer relations.
+Although I had been dabbling into developer relations (DevRel) before then, the talk I had to give at a conference led me to serious research about developer relations.

 Along the line, I kept seeing phrases like “It is hard to sell to developers”, “Don’t sell to developers” and so on.